BladimirFreelance/google.generativeai/README.md

 ```

 3. Obtain an API key for the Gemini/Veo API and set it when running the app or
    paste it in the interface.
-Used keys are saved in `~/.veo_api_keys.db` so
+Used keys are saved in `~/.veo_api_keys.db`, an
-   they can be selected from a dropdown on future runs.
+   SQLite database managed by `db.py`, so they can be selected from a dropdown
+   on future runs.
+Delete this file if you wish to remove saved keys.

+## How It Works

+The application configures a `google.generativeai.GenerativeClient` with your
+API key and calls `client.models.generate_videos()` to produce the output clip.
+The helper methods in `db.py` manage the stored keys, and the GUI polls the
+long‑running operation until a result is ready.

 ## Running